Helen Morningstar: Career

+After the publication of her novel The Fauna of the Pottsville Formation, she became a well recognized female geologist.
+This novel allowed her to inform the public of her research and share her findings.
+This novel was the formal takeoff of her career.

 She also wrote a paper with Percy E. Raymond which discusses the future of Pennsylvanian formations in Illinois and the Appalachian basin.
-As well, she had contributed 5 specimens of Carboniferous bryozoans from Ohio, that were added to the United States National Museum in the year 1922–1923.
+In addition, she had contributed 5 specimens of Carboniferous bryozoans from Ohio, which were added to the United States National Museum in the year 1922–1923.
 She also discovered a new species of Pennsylvanian pseudozygopleurid gastropod during her studies.
 It is distinguishable from other species by its coarse texture of the transverse cords, as well as the flatness of the whorl profile.
 The new species was named Gamizyga morningstarae in her honor.

+With all of her outstanding accomplishments, her career ended up shifting from a paleontologist and geologist to a stay at home mother after the birth of her first child in 1923.